PO BOX 286071

 More images of Glasgow are at Glasgow Gallery of Photography

-Identity, culture, encounter, private, collective, memory, time, urban, archive.
+Identity, culture, encounter, private, collective, memory, time, urban, environment, connection, roots, archive.

 “The history we inhabit in buildings is no comprehensive archive; it is a patchwork of survivals, a discontinuous and evolvong collage.
 Still, the building, of all the varieties of artifact, represents continuity of an important kind, that of location.”
 (Smith, 2011)